CodelikeC/AdaptiveAI-/docs/adaptive_ai_design(English).md

 ## 9. Conclusion

-SafeAI is an **original Adaptive AI system** that pioneers the integration of **dynamic logic, HITL, and self-adaptation** for cybersecurity, targeting small businesses.
+Ethical AI is an **original Adaptive AI system** that pioneers the integration of **dynamic logic, HITL, and self-adaptation** for cybersecurity, targeting small businesses.

 It combines **technical innovation** with **spiritual depth** — transparency, safety, compassion (*metta*), and tranquility (*nirvana*).